 Questions to ask the health care team

-Which type of stem cell transplant would you recommend?
+What type of transplant would you recommend?
 Why?

-If I will have an ALLO transplant, how will we find a donor?
-What is the chance of a good match?
+If I have an ALLO transplant, how will we find a donor?
+What is the chance of finding a good match?

-How long will my treatment take?
-How long will I stay in the hospital?
+How long will my pre-transplant treatment take?
+Where will this treatment be given?

 How will a transplant affect my life?
-Can I work?
-Can I exercise and do regular activities?
+Can I work, exercise, and do regular activities?

-How will we know if the transplant works?
+How will we know if the transplant worked?

 What if the transplant does not work?
 What if the cancer comes back?